npearce/CaC-Github_Webhook_Server/README.md

 ## Requirements

 * Uses the AppSvcs_Integration v3.x (AS3) iControl LX worker to translate service definitions into BIG-IP configurations.
+Read more about this awesome API Surface here: http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/

 > NOTE: AS3 is an F5 developed and supported iControl LX worker that greatly simplifies the programmable surface of BIG-IP.